anebz/cloud/Accreditations/aws_developer_associate.md

 When you use ECS with a load balancer deployed across multiple AZs, you get a scalable and highly available REST API.

-To run X-Ray within ECS, create a Image running the X-Ray daemon, add instrumentation to the app code for X-Ray and configure and use an IAM role for tasks.
+To run X-Ray within ECS, create an image running the X-Ray daemon (so an additional image), add instrumentation to the app code for X-Ray and configure and use an IAM role for tasks.

 ### OpsWorks